AlanBarber/bitcheck/README.md

 A: By default, BitCheck distinguishes intentional file edits from corruption by checking the file's modification date.
 If the hash changes but the modification date also changed, it's treated as an intentional edit and auto-updated.
 If the hash changes but the modification date is unchanged, it's reported as possible corruption.

 **Q: When should I use strict mode?**
 A: Use `--strict` for read-only media (like archived backups or media libraries) where files should never change, or when you want maximum sensitivity to any changes.
+Strict mode also prevents auto-updates if a file's creation date has changed.

+**Q: When should I use timestamp mode?**
+A: Use `--timestamps` when you want to verify that both creation and modification dates remain unchanged, in addition to the file hash.
+This is useful for detecting file system manipulation, verifying that files haven't been copied/moved, or ensuring complete file metadata integrity.

+**Q: What's the difference between strict and timestamp modes?**
+A: `--strict` mode reports all hash mismatches as corruption and prevents auto-updates when creation dates change. `--timestamps` mode additionally verifies that both creation and modification dates match the database, flagging any timestamp changes as mismatches even if the hash is correct.

 **Q: Can I use this for backups?**
 A: Yes!
 Run `bitcheck --add --recursive` after creating a backup, then check it regularly.
 Use `--strict` mode for backup verification since backup files shouldn't change.